abdullah-22/Neighborhood-Map-Project-React/README.md

 *  `ErrorBoundary` - wrapper around the sub-components, provides a fallback UI for handling errors that occur within its child components. *([see details](https://reactjs.org/docs/error-boundaries.html))*
 * `Header` - contains an animated *hamburger icon* that toggles the SideBar open when clicked, and the title for app.
 * `Main` - flex box container of SideBar, Map & Footer.
-* `SideBar` - contains the list-view of interactive venue items which can be filtered dynamically using the input search field.
+* `SideBar` - contains the list-view of responsive & interactive venue items which can be filtered dynamically using the input search field.
+It renders displayed on larger screens while hidden on smaller and can be toggle using the hamburger icon.
 * `Map`- wrapper around the Google Map, markers and infoWindow
 * `Footer` - contains attribution for any third-party
+* `serviceWorker` - is pre-loaded by the create-react-app, it can be registered or unregistered from the `line: 16` of `/src/index.js`
 ## Try by yourself

 Download or clone the master branch to your PC.
 ### Available Scripts